 If there’s one restaurant I think you absolutely need to visit during your trip to town, it’s Park 1039.
 I’m still daydreaming about the tomato salad I had here… it was fresh with balsamic, ponzu cheese and sourdough and – ohhh I think I need to drive back down the coast right now to order it again *sobs in foodie*.

 Park 1039 is super unique for a few reasons.
 It’s a restaurant and a store stocking some of the most amazing curated food goods from around the world (I took home a bottle of olive oil from Italy.)
 Everything they stock or use for ingredients are from ethical companies, which a focus on local ingredients for the food.
 Come either for lunch or swing by for a happy hour to try local wines.
+It’s a good spot for elevated San Luis Obispo nightlife.

 OMG I’m still drooling over the food and cocktails at Brasserie SLO.
 Ask to be seated in the back area which has fire pits and vibey lights.
 Order the avocado hummus and Spanish G&T and you’ll be in heaven!!